Helping you free your child of an eating disorder

 The strength of a family-based approach is that we parents actively support our children to manage tasks which they perceive as impossible, even wrong.
 Our own confidence grows: experts talk of increasing parents’ ‘self-efficacy’.

-Supporting our children to do hard things is normal of us.
+Supporting our children to do hard things is nothing new for us.
 We did it when we took our little ones for injections.
 Now we require our children to eat and we persist with kindness as we prompt them to take one bite after the other.

 I know you’ll be nervous about your child’s reaction to you ‘taking control’.
 So choose your language.
 Daniel Le Grange, co-author of the FBT manual, wrote to me: